atick-faisal/Git-Workshop/README.md

 On Github go to `Settings >> Collaborators` and add collaborators by adding their username or email.

 ## Contributing
-To contribute to a public repository first `Fork` that repository.
+To contribute to a public repository first `Fork` that repository (To fork a repository click on the "Fork" button on the top).
 This will create a copy of that repository to your account.
 Then you can make changes and create `Pull Reuests` to propose any changes to the owner.

 After you made some changes to the forked repository Create a pull request:
 <p>